Jianjun-yu/Jianjun-yu.github.io/content/publication/People are not Idiot, performative governance does not work!/index.md

 ---
-title: 'People are not Idiot, performative governance does not work!'
+title: 'People are not Idiots, Performative Governance Does not Work'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here